Visit our Colorado State Extension office for more news, tools and resources.

 What about leftover seed packets that I bought in a store?

-While these seeds will not be used in the Seed Library, they can be used for educational programs and at the annual Community Seed Swap.
-These seeds can be brought to the CSU Extension Office Monday – Thursday, 9am – 1pm, or hang onto your seeds and bring them directly to the next Community Seed Swap!
+These seeds will not be used in the Seed Library, but they can be used for educational programs and at the annual Community Seed Swap.
+These seeds can be brought to the CSU Extension Office Monday – Thursday, 9 a.m. – 1 p.m., or brought directly to the next Community Seed Swap!
 Please keep store bought seeds in their original packaging.

 Seed Saving Resources